fumofumiz/tccm-homeworks2025/project2b/README.md

 REQUIREMENTS

-In order to compile and run the code the program needs nvhpc module.
+In order to compile and run the code the program needs the nvhpc module.

 PORTING DESCRIPTION

 SYNTAX

 compilation:

 nvfortran -mp=gpu -gpu=cc70 main.f90 -o main

 execution (local):

 ./main

 execution (with SLURM):

 sbatch submit.sh

 The input file has to be called 'input' in order to use the program'